mongodb/docs-realm/source/includes/api-details/swift/manage-files/reduce-file-size-on-launch-description.rst

 .. important:: Compacting may not occur

-    Compacting cannot occur while a realm is being accessed, regardless of any configuration settings.
+    Compacting cannot occur while a database is being accessed, regardless of any configuration settings.

 .. literalinclude:: /examples/generated/code/start/Compacting.snippet.compacting.swift
     :language: swift

-When you use the Swift async/await syntax to open a realm asynchronously, you can also compact a realm in the background.
+When you use the Swift async/await syntax to open a database asynchronously, you can also compact a database file in the background.